 The State, a non-employer contributing entity, is the only entity that has a legal obligation to make employer contributions to OPEB for qualified retired PERS and TPAF participants.
 The LEA's proportionate share percentage determined under paragraphs 193 and 203 through 205 of GASBS No. 75 is zero percent.
 Accordingly, the LEA did not recognize any portion of the collective net OPEB liability on the Statement of Net Position.
 Accordingly, the following OPEB liability note information is reported at the State's level and is not specific to the board of education/board of trustees.
-Note that actual numbers will be published in the NJ State ACFR on the Office of Management and Budget webpage: https://www.nj.gov/treasury/omb/publications/21fr/NJFRFY2021Complete.pdf.
+Note that actual numbers will be published in June 30, 2023 III-3.8 the NJ State ACFR on the Office of Management and Budget's Financial Publications webpage: NJ OMB - Financial Publications

-Actuarial assumptions and other imputes:

-The total OPEB liability in the June 30, 2021 actuarial valuation reported by the State in the State's most recently issued ACFR was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial assumptions and other imputes.
+The total OPEB liability in the June 30, 2022, actuarial valuation reported by the State in the State's most recently issued ACFR was determined by an actuarial valuation as of June 30, 2021, which was rolled forward to June 30, 2022.
+The actuarial assumptions vary for each plan member depending on the pension plan the member is enrolled in.
+This actuarial valuation used the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified: